How can you set up research data management from the start?

 Partner institutions in a consortium may also have research data management requirements, for example with respect to data security.
 They may ask for:

-• certification in relation to data security of the VU’s infrastructure
+• certification in relation to data security of VU Amsterdam’s infrastructure

-• statements from the IT department about the IT systems being used at the VU
+• statements from the IT department about the IT systems being used at VU Amsterdam

 The RDM Support Desk or your faculty’s research support office can help you with this.